komsit37/sublime-q-2/README.md

 ```
 git clone https://github.com/komsit37/sublime-q.git
 ```
-Then you will need to download and install for python2.6<br>
+Then you will need to download and install numpy 1.8 for python2.6.
+OSX yosemite comes with default numpy 1.6 for python 2.6<br>
-* https://github.com/exxeleron/qPython - download .tar.gz and install using python2.6 setup.py install
-* numpy 1.8 (required by qPython)

-*You need Python 2.6 since this is what sublime text uses Installing the correct version of numpy in osx mavericks is a pain since maverick came with numpy 1.6.
+*You need Python 2.6 since this is what sublime text uses Installing the correct version of numpy in osx is a pain since it came with numpy 1.6.
 I removed numpy 1.6 first (by going to your python2.6 package folder and remove the folder directly).
 I downloaded .tar.gz from http://sourceforge.net/projects/numpy/files/NumPy/1.8.1/ and then run (if i remembered correctly)
 ```
 python2.6 setup.py install
 ```

-Only tested on MAC OSX Mavericks
+Only tested on OSX

+## Troubleshoot
 to check your numpy version and installed directory, open console from sublime text cmd + ` (sublimetext may use different versions from your osx terminal)
 >>> import numpy<br>
 >>> numpy.__version__<br>